-For best results first and second gear need to be taken to the redline, while for third gear right to six should be shifted between 10,800/11,000 rpm.
+For best results first and second gear needs to be taken to the redline, while for third gear right to six should be shifted between 10,800/11,000 rpm.

-The performance of the CBR650R is one of the best in-class regardless of market and is almost Supersport 600 fast.
+The performance of the CBR650R is one of the best-in-class regardless of the market and is almost Supersport 600 fast.

 |Honda CBR650R Acceleration|

 |Rear suspension:||Monoshock damper with adjustable preload, 43.5mm stroke|

 |Seat height:||785 mm|